-Peter Horachek was named interim coach of the Florida Panthers on Nov.
-8, 2013 when the team fired coach Kevin Dineen.
+Peter Horachek was appointed as interim head coach of the Toronto Maple Leafs on Jan.
+7, 2015, a day after the team fired coach Randy Carlyle.

 Horachek joined Toronto on July 11, 2014 as an assistant coach after serving as interim head coach of the Florida Panthers for the 2013-14 season.

 The Stoney Creek, Ontario native served as head coach of the American Hockey League’s (AHL) San Antonio Rampage at the beginning of the 2013-14 season before his appointment with the Panthers.
 Prior to his stint in San Antonio, Horachek spent nine seasons as an assistant coach with the Nashville Predators (2003-2013), serving his last two years as associate head coach.
 While working for the Predators, he helped the club advance to the postseason on seven occasions.